NativeScript/docs/content/guide/ios-runtime-types.md

    const interop1 = new interop.Pointer(34)
 ```

-#### Creating a pointer by adding an offeset from an existing pointer
+#### Creating a pointer by adding an offset from an existing pointer

  ```ts
 const interop2 = interop1.add(4)